pwm/treegami/readme.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/25356a7f11c642ee8ac5/test_coverage)](https://codeclimate.com/github/pwm/treegami/test_coverage)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Treegami is a small library for mapping and folding trees of arbitrary shape.
 As programmers we often work with trees, either in the open or in hiding, eg. when the're camouflaging as a json document.
-We can transform these structures and extract data from them and Treegami is here to help with this.
+Treegami makes transforming these structures and extracting data from them easy.
 The name Treegami is a [portmanteau](https://en.wikipedia.org/wiki/Portmanteau) of the words tree and [origami](https://en.wikipedia.org/wiki/Origami).

 ## Table of Contents